The Spectral Structure of Fractional Fields

 One spike at zero.
 Nothing elsewhere.
 This is the simplest possible autocorrelation, the discrete delta function.

 The Fourier transform of a delta function is flat.
 All eigenvalues equal 1.
 The cross-alignment matrix at $p = 7$ is the identity.
 That is not a coincidence.
-It is a theorem.
+It is a theorem of this program: the pairwise agreement matrix of any full-reptend prime is the identity, because its digit sequence has zero autocorrelation at every nonzero lag.

 At $p = 7$, the digit sequence is maximally spread.
 No cyclic shift of 142857 agrees with any other shift at any position.
 The autocorrelation records this as a spike and nothing else.
 The Fourier transform of that spike is the flattest possible spectrum.